-Rice noodles: Cook according to package instructions.
-Other stir fry noodles like udon or lo mein also work.
+- Rice noodles: Cook according to package instructions.
+Other stir-fry noodles like udon or lo mein also work.
 Even spaghetti will work in a pinch.

-Soy sauce: Make this recipe gluten free by using tamari in place of soy sauce.
-I usually go for a light or reduced sodium soy sauce to make this recipe lower in salt.
+- Soy sauce: Make this recipe gluten-free by using tamari in place of soy sauce.
+I usually go for a light or reduced-sodium soy sauce to make this recipe lower in salt.

-Chili garlic sauce: This is similar to Sriracha but is even more flavorful and is packed with garlic.
+- Chili garlic sauce: This is similar to Sriracha but is even more flavorful and is packed with garlic.
 It adds a little bit of heat.
 You can find it in the international aisle or at your local Asian grocery store.

-I like to use my cast iron skillet for stir-fries but you can use any large skillet or wok.
+Equipment note: I like to use my cast iron skillet for stir-fries but you can use any large skillet or wok.
 Woks are the best choice but are not required for a good stir-fry!

 Stir fries cook over high heat which allows the veggies to cook quickly while retaining their texture.
-I usually aim for somewhere between medium high to high heat because my pans aren't supposed to be used on the highest heat.

 - Make the sauce by whisking together all sauce ingredients.
 Set aside.

 - Stir fry the veggies.
 Heat a large skillet over medium-high to high heat (between the two) and add oil.
 Once hot, add the veggies.
-Cook for 2-3 minutes, stirring frequently.
+Cook for 8-10 minutes, stirring frequently.

 - Combine it all together.
 It's easiest (and cleanest) if you add the sauce and veggies to the pot with the noodles instead of to the stir fry pan.
 Heat over medium-low heat until everything is warmed through.